 master as the base Salt branch.

 Review that the proposed changes are what you expect.

 Write a descriptive comment.
+If you added good information to your git commit message, they will already be present here.
 Include links to related issues (e.g. 'Fixes #31337.') in the comment field.

 Create pull request.

 Salt project members will review your pull request and automated tests will run on it.